Tax forms. Photo: Chas Hundley

 More information on exactly what the extension means for Oregon is forthcoming, Hoover said.

-Current information on COVID-19's impact on state taxes Receive a 3-day free trial of unlimited digital access.
+Current information on COVID-19’s impact on state taxes can be found on the DOR website.

 In a press release, the IRS set forth their reasoning for moving Tax Day.